 (3) Pharmacy point-of-sale.

-(C) Claims must be submitted pursuant to the national correct coding initiative and coding standards set forth in the following guides and described in 45 CFR 162.1000 and 45 CFR 162.1002:
+(B) Claims should be submitted pursuant to the national correct coding initiative and according to the coding standards set forth in the following guides:

 (1) The healthcare common procedure coding system;

 (C) Claims for items and services that necessitate a rendering or supervising provider, order, prescription, referral, or certification will be denied if: